PhilReedData/acmrep25/index.md

 Participants are encouraged to bring their own data to apply the concepts to, where the familiarity will aid with comprehension.
 There is a coffee break in the middle of the tutorial.

+All materials are licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by-sa/4.0/) by their respective authors.